 Properties & Performance

-Plasma® fiber is an HMPE fiber rope which is produced in a patented process, and in rope form represents the best strength/weight ratio of most popular high modulus synthetic ropes.
+Plasma® fiber is an HMPE fiber rope which is produced in a proprietary process, and in rope form represents the best strength/weight ratio of most popular high modulus synthetic ropes.

 - They have similar strength, weight, elongation and abrasion/cut resistant properties to ropes manufactured from Dyneema® HMPE fibers.